 Holidays can pose significant Holiday Accident Injury Risks for drivers and their passengers.
 Over the 2021 Labor Day weekend, for instance, the Missouri State Highway Patrol reported 351 car crashes, resulting in 103 injuries and seven deaths.
 The 108 DWI arrests and 71 drug arrests reported during this period likely contributed to those numbers.
-If you are in an accident please call one of our St. Louis car accident lawyers.
+If you are in an accident please call one of our Saint Louis car accident lawyers.

 No matter what major holiday may involve shopping ventures, parties, or extended road trips for you and your family, you need to understand the potential hazards these special periods present and how you can minimize the dangers to everyone involved.
 Consider the following important points about holiday accident injury risks.